What are HTTP Status Codes?

 - Client error responses: HTTP 400 Series Codes

-- Server error responses: HTTP Error 500 Series
+- Server error responses: HTTP 500 Series Codes

 HTTP 1xx Status Codes (Informational Response)

-HTTP 100 status codes generally means the server has received the request and is currently processing it.
+HTTP 100 status codes generally mean the server has received the request and is currently processing it.

 HTTP 100 Continue

 This is the server response to mean no error has been reported.
 Therefore, the client should continue to submit the request.

 Is triggered by the header file upgrade request to the server.
 Immediately, the server upgrades the user’s request.